Best Movies To Binge-Watch On Netflix Come The Month Of Love 2017

 From This Day Forward: A Trans Love Story

 The LGBT movement is getting a better foothold in the society, thanks, also, in part, to the efforts of film and television.
-From This Day Forward: A Trans Love Story is an official selection and a winner in a great number of international film festivals in 2015 such as the Anchorage International Film Festival, Frameline San Francisco International LGBTQ Film Festival, Camden International Film Festival, Afi Docs Film Festival, and more.
+From This Day Forward: A Trans Love Story is an official selection and a winner in a great number of international film festivals in 2015 such as the Anchorage International Film Festival, Frameline San Francisco International LGBTQ Film Festival, Camden International Film Festival, AFI Docs Film Festival, and more.

-A quick look at the official website ofFrom This Day Forward gives a synopsis about the film:
+A quick look at the official website ofFrom This Day Forward gives a synopsis of the film.

 From This Day Forward will be available on Netflix starting February 1.